gerteck/full-stack-open/part2/part2-notes.md

 * Resources are fetched with HTTP GET requests.
 * Resources are created with HTTP POST requests according to REST convention.
   * Data for new resource sent in the body of the request.

+* To modify individual resources, we can either
+  * replace the entire thing with a HTTP PUT request,
+  * change some propeties with HTTP PATCH request.